-- 1) Optional populations: The expanded All Kids population was already capped at 300% of the FPL under Medicaid reform (effective July 1, 2012).
+- 1) Optional populations: The expanded All Kids population was already capped at 300% of the FPL under Medicaid reform (effective July 1, 2011).
 In addition, the state funded Illinois Cares Rx (ICRx) program was proposed to be eliminated as part of the of the fiscal year 2012 budget.
 The ICRx program provides assistance to low income seniors and disabled persons with costs under the Medicare Part D prescription drug program.
 The department is looking at ways that some participants may still be covered, including premium or copayment costs increasing and lowering the income standard from the current 250% of the FPL to 200% or 133% of the FPL. - 2) Optional services: Optional medical services include things like pharmacy, supportive living facilities, home and community based waivers and dental services.
 If the department reduced these services, the savings would amount to only \$670 million over 5 years.
 As of yet, there are no service cuts. - 3) Payment rates: The Governor's proposed budget calls for a 6% rate reduction for most providers, including nursing homes and hospitals.

 There was group discussion on what members could do to support the department; what potential cost savings might be made; and whether the suggested amount to be cut was overestimated.
+Judy King asked that the department provide a budget that showed how it arrived at various (cost saving) projections.